sfrwmaker/hakko_t12/README.md

 Soldering IRON controller fot hakko t12 tips based on atmega328p-pu muicrocontroller (Arduino UNO/NANO)

+Updated 01/14/2018.
+Fixed bug with the IRON overheat.
+New procedure in the tip configutration implemented.

 Updated 11/23/2017.
 Fixed bug with cold temperature detection.
 New criteria for ready state implemented in the working mode and in the tip configuration mode.

 Updated 10/21/2017.
 New PID parameters used.